jswashburn/SarcasticClipboard/README.md

 Great for sarcastic people who are tired of manually typing their sarcasm.
 With this script and the help of the [pyperclip](https://github.com/asweigart/pyperclip) module from Al Sweigart, you can copy any text and paste it sarcasticly.

 ## Dependancies:
-- If you download this you will need the [pyperclip](https://pypi.org/project/pyperclip/) module to run it.
+- If you download this you will need the [pyperclip](https://pypi.org/project/pyperclip/) module.

 ## Usage:
 1. Run "main.py"